com-480-data-visualization/data-visualization-project-2021-pia/README.md

 In this project we present the color of songs.
 This repository contains:
-- the data folder
+- The data folder
+- CSV files which represents our final dataframes
+- Images from previous milestones: screenshots and sketches
-- a data preprocessing notebook
+- Exploratory and preprocessing notebook _exploratory\_analysis.ipynb_
+- The process book
-- code for the visualization:
+- Code for the application:
 	- index.html
 	- style.css
 	- music_color.js

-This repository hosts the application which you can access [here](https://com-480-data-visualization.github.io/data-visualization-project-2021-pia/)
+This repository hosts the application on github which you can access [here](https://com-480-data-visualization.github.io/data-visualization-project-2021-pia/)

+Here's the access to the [screencast](https://youtube.com)

 [Milestone 1](#milestone-1) • [Milestone 2](#milestone-2) • [Milestone 3](#milestone-3)